These African Presidents have been in power for so long that they have become synonymous with their countries.

 Paul Biya whose regime has been nothing but a dictatorship continues to rule Cameroon till date.

-Robert Gabriel Mugabe is the current President of Zimbabwe.
+Robert Gabriel Mugabe was the President of Zimbabwe for thirty-seven years.
 Mugabe was elected as Prime Minister, head of government, in 1980, he became the country’s first executive head of state in 1987.

-The strong economic growth recorded by Mugabe’s government is a thing of the past; the country is now one of the poorest countries in the world as it continues to suffer great economic woes.
+The strong economic growth recorded by Mugabe’s early years in government soon became a thing of the past; the country is now one of the poorest countries in the world as it continues to suffer great economic woes.

-Mugabe, now in his nineties, is one of the oldest President in power and he is one of the longest-serving presidents in Africa.
+Mugabe led Zimbabwe into his nineties, he was one of the oldest President in power, and he is one of the longest-serving presidents in Africa.

 2. Jose Eduardo Dos Santos (1979-till date)